daniel-inka/pallycon-docs-v3/content/home/customer-onboarding.en.md

 {{% callout note %}}
 **Forensic Watermarking Onboarding Guide**

-Premium content such as Hollywood studio content requires forensic watermarking in addition to multi-DRM.
-This document describes how to apply the PallyCon forensic watermarking cloud service and explains related APIs.
+This document explains the integration process such as watermark preprocessing and embedding required to apply PallyCon Forensic Watermarking service, and guides you to related documents.

 [**Read More**](./forensic-watermarking/getting-started/fwm-onboarding)
 {{% /callout %}}